\'Etale d\'evissage, descent and pushouts of stacks

 such that $X'\to X$ and $U'\to U$ are \etale{} (resp.\ representable and \etale{}, resp.\ representable, separated and \etale{}) and surjective of finite presentation and $\map{p'}{U'}{X'}$ is finite and faithfully flat.

 If $X$ is arbitrary (resp.\ has locally separated diagonal), then $U'$ is a Deligne--Mumford stack (resp.\ an algebraic space), so that $X'$ has locally separated (resp.\ separated) diagonal by Lemma~\pref{L:diag-separated:descent}.
 We can thus replace $X$ with $X'$ and assume that $X$ has locally separated (resp.\ separated) diagonal.
+Applying this argument twice, we can assume that $X$ has separated diagonal.

 If $X$ has separated diagonal, then $X'\to X$ and $U'\to U$ are separated and hence quasi-affine by Zariski's Main Theorem~\cite[Thm.~II.6.15]{knutson_alg_spaces} and the theorem follows. \end{proof}

 \begin{remark} The proof of~\cite[Exp.~VIII, Cor.~7.6]{sga1} shows that in~\ref{TI:fin+etale-pres} we can choose $V\to X'\to X$ such that $V$ is affine.
 Also see~\cite[Exp.~V, p.~270]{sga3}. \end{remark}